H2CO3/Sparkling/doc/stdlib.md

 the names of the currently active functions, at the point of execution where it is called.

+    string typeof(any value)

+Returns a type string describing the type of `value`.

     any identity([arg])

 Returns its unmodified argument, `arg`, if it exists.
 Returns `nil` otherwise.